creusot-rs/creusot/HACKING.md

 solvers.

 Notes:
-- to avoid first installing the `cargo-creusot` binary, one can directly run it from the git repository: e.g. `cargo run --bin cargo-creusot creusot setup`
+- to avoid first installing the `cargo-creusot` binary before running `cargo creusot setup`, one can directly call it from the git repository: `cargo run --bin cargo-creusot creusot setup`
-- the format of the `.creusot-config/` directory is simply the same as `~/.config/creusot` which is where `cargo creusot setup` writes its configuration.
+- the format of the `.creusot-config/` directory is simply the same as `~/.config/creusot`, which is where `cargo creusot setup` writes its configuration.

 ## Running the testsuite